Book Cover Designs That Sell (How-To Guide, Examples)

 Avoid spelling errors

-This may seem obvious but again it’s important to make sure that all grammar and spelling is correct as this can put a buyer off the book as it makes them feel that the writing inside may also have errors.
+This may seem obvious but again it’s important to make sure that all grammar and spelling are correct as this can put a buyer off the book as it makes them feel that the writing inside may also have errors.

-You naturally want your entire book to not have spelling or grammar errors, but on your cover, it’s that much worse.
+You naturally want your entire book not to have spelling or grammar errors, but on your cover, it’s that much worse.

 Add a review